-Source: GL Hearn, Housing Needs of Specific Groups Cambridgeshire and West Suffolk, October 2021, paragraph 7.75
+Source: GL Hearn, Housing Needs of Specific Groups Cambridgeshire & West Suffolk, October 2021, Table 87.

-- 3.4.
-In terms of new urban development, including fringe sites, a staged approach will be taken to assess a suitable affordable housing size mix.
+- 3.4 In terms of new urban development, including fringe sites, a staged approach will be taken to assess a suitable affordable housing size mix, taking into account the specific circumstances surrounding the proposed development.

 The factors taken into account will include:

+- The overall housing mix proposed for the development

 - Up to date evidence

-- Demand
+- Demand, including numbers of applicants on the councils' Home-Link housing registers for different types of properties

+- Turn-over of different sizes of properties (for example, the extent to which different sizes of properties tend to become available)

-- Existing Section 106 requirements
+- Any existing Section 106 requirements

 - National policy

 - Affordability

 - Wheelchair/specialist housing needs

 - Mix in surrounding area

 - Any other relevant factors

-- 3.5.
-The mix for rural exception sites will be decided separately based on a specific local needs assessment for that village.
+- 3.5 The mix for rural exception sites will be decided separately based on a specific local needs assessment for that village.

-- 3.6.
-In addition to the internal residential space standards referred to under 3.1 above, it is important to maximise the number of bed spaces per property for the Affordable/Social Rent to align with the councils' Lettings Policies and Local Housing Allowance criteria.
-The minimum numbers of bedspaces required by the councils are in Table 3 below.
+- 3.6 In addition to the internal residential space standards referred to under 3.1 above, it is important to maximise the number of bed spaces per property for the Affordable/Social Rent to align with the councils' Lettings Policies and Local Housing Allowance criteria.
+The minimum numbers of bedspaces required by the councils are in Table 4 below.

-Table 2: Minimum bed space requirements for Affordable/Social Rent accommodation
+Table 4: Minimum bed space requirements for Affordable/Social Rent accommodation

 Number of bedrooms Minimum bed spaces required

 One 2 persons

 Two At least 4 persons

 Three At least 5 persons

 Four At least 6 persons

+Five At least 7 persons

-- 3.7.
-Exceptions to this policy may be applied in exceptional circumstances where the council considers it appropriate to meet specific needs. - 3.8.
-The housing needs of applicants for Social/Affordable Rent housing will be assessed via Cambridge City Council's Lettings Policy and South Cambridgeshire District Council's Lettings Policy.
+3.7 Exceptions to this policy may be applied in exceptional circumstances where the council considers it appropriate to meet specific needs.

+3.8 The housing needs of applicants for Social/Affordable Rent housing will be assessed via Cambridge City Council's Lettings Policy and South Cambridgeshire District Council's Lettings Policy.
 Eligibility by number of bedrooms can be found in the lettings policies, based on Local Housing Allowance (LHA) regulations.